 Egypt used to be a very popular destination for tourism.
 You have Acient Egyptian history as well as beach resorts and diving spots.
 Unfortunately after some political troubles and attacks in touristic places tourism rates dropped dramatically.
+I had a great week in this special country!
+Now I give you some thigs you need to know before visiting Egypt yourself!

 We went for one week with a group tour.
 Usually I like to plan everything myself, but keeping in mind of the current situation, I thought it would be nice to have a guide and all transfers covered.
 If you are interested in all the things we saw and did, you can read about it in my post about my one week tour in Egypt.